Potential clients contact our firm every week and ask the same question: Can I be charged with sexual assault just because someone said I did it?

 Sexual assault cases tend to be extremely circumstantial.
 There’s a lot of “he said she said” in cases like this.
 Police tend to rely on certain types of evidence in sexual assault cases:

-- DNA evidence: Again, DNA evidence may be relevant in certain types of cases and not in others.
+- Again, DNA evidence may be relevant in certain types of cases and not in others.
 DNA evidence is likely going to be collected from the body and clothes of both the victim and accused.
 If the criminal conduct is alleged to have occurred on a bed, couch, or chair, DNA evidence could be obtained from those sources.

 - Important: Our defense attorneys firmly believe that you should never speak to police without an attorney present.
 Protect your rights.
 Maintain your silence.
 Call us at (414) 270-0202 if the police have asked to interview you.

 I’m innocent.
 The victim is lying.
+Sexual assault?

 Sometimes the victim is lying.
 It’s my opinion that this happens most frequently in domestic violence and sexual assault cases.
 Alleged-victims are aware that an allegation could result in the accused being arrested, placed in jail, charged, and potentially convicted.
 Through our investigation, ideally we can dig out defenses, inconsistencies, and other ways to defend you.
 Why does this happen?
 We’ve encountered a few consistent themes in the thousands of criminal cases we’ve defended:

 - Buyer’s remorse.
 You went out on a Friday night, bought an extra large pizza, and ate the whole thing.
 You’re mad at yourself for spending all that money and wasting all those calories.
-The same thing happens in sexual assault cases.
+Unfortunately, the same thing happens in sexual assault cases.
 The victim has a boyfriend at home, but after a few drinks and after some flirting, she decides to sleep with you.
 How does the victim save face?
 She makes up a story and claims you raped her.

 - Personal vendetta.
 Sexual assault allegations sometimes surface after the conclusion of a romantic relationship.
 False allegations may arise after the conclusion of a friendship, or any other relationship.